geoSurge <> Google Cloud stakeholder record

 geoSurge re-engages after moving more usage onto Vertex AI.

-After adopting Vertex AI based on Google's recommendation, geoSurge has a clearer GCP spend profile and asks to reopen the commercial discussion.
-Monthly spend is now described as roughly £30k-£45k and growing.
+After adopting Vertex AI based on Google's recommendation, geoSurge has a clearer GCP usage profile and asks to reopen the partnership discussion.

 Evidence details

-This removes one of Google's earlier objections: unclear spend. geoSurge comes back with actual GCP usage and renewed willingness to make Google work.
+This removes one of Google's earlier objections: unclear usage. geoSurge comes back with actual GCP workload evidence and renewed willingness to make Google work.

 1 May 2026